 We recall the Esakia duality between Heyting algebras and Esakia spaces.
 We refer the reader to \cite{9783030120955} for more details on Esakia spaces and Esakia duality.

-Let $(X,\tau)$ be a topological space, we write $\mathcal{C}(X)$ for its collection of clopen subsets, i.e. subsets $U\subseteq X$ which are both open and closed in the $\tau$-topology.
+Given a topological space $(X,\tau)$ we write $\mathcal{C}(X)$ for its collection of clopen subsets, i.e. subsets $U\subseteq X$ which are both open and closed in the $\tau$-topology.
 For ease of read, in the remainder of the paper we will omit the reference to the topology $\tau$ and simply write $X$ to indicate a topological space.
-If such notation is needed for a given space $X$, we then write $\tau_X$ for the collection of its basic opens.
+If such notation is needed for a given space $X$, we then write $\tau_X$ for the collection of its open sets.

 Recall that a topological space is \emph{totally disconnected} if its only connected components are singletons.
 A \emph{Stone space} is a compact, Hausdorff and totally disconnected space.
-Stone's duality states that the category of Stone Spaces with continuous maps is dually equivalent to the category of Boolean algebras with homomorphisms.
+Stone duality states that the category of Stone spaces with continuous maps is dually equivalent to the category of Boolean algebras with homomorphisms.

 Esakia duality provides an analogue of this result for Heyting algebras.
 We define Esakia spaces as follows.